cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 before reading this tutorial.
 If you click on the link, you will see that `NullPointerException` is a Java class that has constructors and methods that can be called from your programs.

-If you haven't see a `NullPointerException` before, it's easy to create a program that will generate one:
+If you haven't seen a `NullPointerException` before, it's easy to create a program that will generate one:

 ```java
 public class Exception {